akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-entities.md

 ## The view right
 If a user belonging to a user group has right to `VIEW` on a locale, he will only be able to display the reference entity data on this locale (properties, attributes, records) and that's all.
-He will have no possibility to edit it.
+He won't be able to edit it.

-## Set rights to a locale
+## Set rights on a locale
-To define the rights for a locale, please refer to [this article](access-rights-on-products.html#set-rights-to-user-groups).
+To define the rights on a locale, please refer to [this article](access-rights-on-products.html#set-rights-to-user-groups).